pedalboard/pedalboard-led-ring/README.md

 There are multiple connector ports:

 - 2 x SMD Sockets (2mm, 4 Pins) in the center line and in the corner
+- There is a solution to drive the LED ring from 3.3V, however the 1st LED have a bit lower intensity.

 | Top View | Bottom View  |